Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/ACK_Device_SDK_3.1.202002192328/user/platform/samd21_amazon_ack/readme.md

 > The communication interface between SAM D21 and ACK module is through UART.

-- This folder contains a set of applications (under folder "applications") which uses Amazon Alexa connect kit (ACK) SDK with host microcontroller SAM D21.
+- This folder contains a set of applications (under folder "**applications**) which uses Amazon Alexa connect kit (ACK) SDK with host microcontroller SAM D21.
   - The Application "**HelloWorld**" demonstrates turning ON/OFF of the development device (SAM D21 Curiosity Nano evaluation kit)
   - The Application "**SmartLight**" demonstrates controlling of smart light (LED0) on development device (SAM D21 Curiosity Nano evaluation kit)
   - The Application "**Microwave**" demonstrates controlling of a Microwave oven